ChristofSchwarz/db_ext_guidedtour/README.md

 Like any other object, the dimension could be dynamically be calculated.
 That allows for example the text of the tooltip in different languages, based on a formula with a variable.
 E.g. the 2nd dimension is `=tooltip.$(vLanguage)` and the variable `vLanguage` has values like "en" or "fr", it picks a different fields `tooltip.en` or `tooltip.fr`

+## Licensed Version

+The licensed version gives you support and removes the ad ("sponsored by data/\bridge") at the end of a tour.
+Furthermore, the following features are for the licensed product only:

+ * switch sheets during tour (tour across whole app)
+ * auto-launch a tour and
+ * remember if a user has launched a tour already (client-side, local browser storage)

 ## Known limitations

  * In small-device mode of the Sense Client, the tooltips do not render nicely.